 There are two parts to the halo.
 The top part (halo ring) fits around your head.
 The halo ring is held in place by pins that fit into the bone in your head.
 The doctor will numb the areas in your head where the pins are placed.
-You will feel pressure while the pins are being placed and you may have some soreness there for 1-3 days.
+You will feel pressure while the pins are being placed.
+You may have some soreness for 1-3 days.

 The halo ring is attached to the bottom part (halo vest).
 The vest fits over your chest.
 You will wear the halo vest next to your skin under your clothes.